eclipse-kuksa/kuksa.val.feeders/dbc2val/Readme.md

  whitelist according to the configured signals, i.e. the STN is instructed to only let CAN messages containing signals of interest pass.

 When using the OBD chipset, take special attention to the `obdcanack` configuration option: On a CAN bus there needs to be _some_ device to acknowledge CAN frames.
 The STN2120 can do this.
-However, when tapping a vehicle bus, you probbably do not want it (as there are otehr
+However, when tapping a vehicle bus, you probably do not want it (as there are other
 ECUs on the bus doing it, and we want to be as passive as possible).
-On theother hand, on a desk setup where you have one CAN sender and the OBD chipset, you need to enable Acks, otherwise the CAN sender will go into error mode, if no acknowledgement is received.
+On the other hand, on a desk setup where you have one CAN sender and the OBD chipset, you need to enable Acks, otherwise the CAN sender will go into error mode, if no acknowledgement is received.

 ## SAE-J1939 support